Evinghame History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Evinghame research.
-Another 343 words (24 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Evinghame History in all our PDF Extended History products and printed products wherever possible.
+Another 172 words (12 lines of text) covering the years 1309, 1371, 1313, 1474 and 1530 are included under the topic Early Evinghame History in all our PDF Extended History products and printed products wherever possible.

 Evinghame Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Evinghame include Everingham, Everinghame, Evringham, Evringhame, Evingham and many more.

 Early Notables of the Evinghame family (pre 1700)

 More information is included under the topic Early Evinghame Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Evinghame family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Evinghames to arrive on North American shores: Jeremie Everingha, who was recorded in Virginia in 1671; Henry Evringham who landed in North America in 1750; James Evringham, born circa 1760 in New Jersey, was a British loyalist, whose oath of allegiance was recorded in Canada in 1796.